What is Circadian Rhythm?

 What is circadian rhythm?

-Circadian rhythm or circadian clock is a 24-hour cycle that influences various physiological functions of our body, including the sleep-wake cycle.
+Circadian rhythm, or circadian clock, is a 24-hour cycle that influences various physiological functions of our body, including the sleep-wake cycle.
 It works by responding to light changes in our environment.
 Because of this, we feel sleepy at night and alert in the morning.
 Any disruptions in the circadian system will affect your sleep pattern and, in turn, disrupt your day-to-day life.

-Disruption of the circadian regulation can cause problems like difficulty falling asleep, waking up several times during the night, extreme drowsiness during the morning, etc. Apart from disrupting your sleep-wake cycle, circadian rhythm can also affect your body temperature, appetite, hormone, and other bodily functions.
+Disruption of circadian regulation can cause problems like difficulty falling asleep, waking up several times during the night, extreme drowsiness during the morning, etc. Apart from disrupting your sleep-wake cycle, circadian rhythm can also affect your body temperature, appetite, hormones, and other bodily functions.
 The disorders resulting from these disruptions in circadian rhythms are referred to as circadian rhythm disorders.

 What is a biological clock?
 How does it differ from circadian clock?